Guidelines for Leading Tours of Supernatural Grottoes, Shrines, and Assorted Holy Places

 Last month I spent ten minutes arguing with a woman in my tour group who claimed that I was levitating an inch above the ground.
 Eventually I gave up and continued the tour.
 If she thought I could float and read minds then sure, whatever.
 That didn't seem to make anyone scared of me.
 Maybe it justified why I was giving the tour.
 She’s not the first person who wanted to endow me with special powers.
 In this job you learn to improvise.

 We have scripts to use when giving tours, but for most of us guides that went out the window a long time ago.
-We have favorites stories about the spirits and adjust our repertoire depending on the group of tourists we’re shuffling around.
+We have favorite stories about the spirits and adjust our repertoire depending on the group of tourists we’re shuffling around.
 Sometimes I elaborate on certain bits of the legend for kids, but I stick close to the history when I have older know-it-alls who want to contest everything I say about the Battle of the Willows.

 I keep everyone walking and rolling behind me— dangerous shit can happen if they cross certain barriers around the rocks and stream.
 Someone is always messing with the purple tape that marks the boundary lines, but guides know where they are.
 We feel the change in the air before we’re at the edge, so the tape isn’t there for us but our tour groups.